1. Graduate CV Examples, Templates & How to Write in 2025

 • Focused on real-world applications of philosophy.

-• Developed the ability to analyse and interpret complex problems, finding solutions, compromises or discrepancies and communicating the synthesis in an articulate and effective manner.
+• Developed the ability to analyse and interpret complex problems, finding solutions, compromises, or discrepancies, and communicating the synthesis in an articulate and effective manner.

-• Developed an advanced understanding of statistics for social policy research, including hypothesis testing, measures of central tendency, regression, standard deviations parametric and non-parametric tests, degrees of dispersion.
+• Developed an advanced understanding of statistics for social policy research, including hypothesis testing, measures of central tendency, regression, standard deviations parametric and non-parametric tests, and degrees of dispersion.

 • Excellent communication skills, both written and verbal, developed through numerous essays and presentations on complicated subject matter.